1. Don’t do laundry as often. Wear clothes twice or even three times.

 45. Don’t buy new jewelry.
 If you understood the environmental damage caused by mining for gold and other precious metals and jewels, you would never buy jewelry again.
 Buy jewelry secondhand.

-47. Get books from the library or Goodwill instead of buying them new.
+47. Get books from your local library, a little library in your neighborhood, or Goodwill instead of buying them new.
 Since you love your author friends and want to support them, ask your local and university libraries to buy multiple copies of their books.

 48. Get enough sleep, and put your kids to bed early.
 Sleep makes your life more sustainable.

 49. Have lots of houseplants in your bedroom and other living spaces.
 They clean and filter the air.

 50. Use sustainable building materials if you remodel.
 Or better yet, hang pictures over the wall smears and skip repainting the inside of your house.

 51. If you can afford it (we’ve wanted to do this for years…), install solar panels on your roof or put in a wind or water turbine.
 Okay, that will take you longer than 9 minutes.
 But stop reading and do 9 minutes of research on this right now!